コンテンツにスキップ

 Interview by Masanobu Nishino Text by Akiko Inoue

-The harbor town on the other side of the sea was bustling with many people that day.
+The port town visible across the sea was bustling with people that day as well.

 Cooperation: BankART studio NYK

-— “History” time nurtured by the port town / Surface time “now” —
+— The time of "history" that the port town has nurtured / the superficial time of "now" —

 —Congratulations on winning the Nissan Art Award 2013 Grand Prix.

-First of all, please tell us about the concept of your award-winning work "Letter".
+First, please tell us about the concept of your award-winning work, Letter.

-In art, I think some people create the inside of this object (pointing at the cup they were drinking from), but I like to create the entire space, so first come to that place.
-I think about where I want to use it and make it.
-The most attractive thing this time was the view of the port and the view beyond the port.
-People are always moving, fish are jumping, and windmills are spinning.
-That kind of surface time = "now" is a scene where you can see the time moving, and I had the feeling that I wanted to use this in my work first.
-Next, how can we create that space and use it effectively?
-I think that "time" exists.
-How did the port here begin, and why was the current surface time created?
-I started making works because I wanted to create an exhibition that would make the viewer think about something without explaining it.
+In art, I think there are people who create things inside this object (pointing to the cup he was drinking from), but I like to create the entire space, so I first come to the place and think about what I want to use and then create.
+In this case, what I found most attractive was the view of the port and the view beyond the port.
+People are always moving, fish are jumping, windmills are turning and changing.
+There is a view beyond that where you can see that the time of the surface = the time of the "now" is moving, and I wanted to use this in my work first.
+Then, how can I create that space and use that place effectively?
+I think about the fact that the "time" of the scenery that is moving now has a "time" that goes back, such as the time of history.
+How did this port start, and why was the current time on the surface created?
+I wanted to create an exhibition that would make the viewer think about such things without having to explain them, so I started creating my work.

 _MG_0143